seankmartin/made-mistakes-gatsby/src/posts/python/using-python.md

 ---
-title: "Getting your python code ready for the world"
+title: 'Getting your python code ready for the world'
-excerpt: "A lengthy article on how to clean up your python code and show it to the world."
+excerpt: 'A lengthy article on how to clean up your python code and show it to the world.'
 date: 2020-05-22
 path: /python/getting_your_code_out_there/
 image: ../../images/python_regius.jpg